evan-palmer/landing_zone_detection/README.md

     * `cd ros_catkin_ws/src/landing_zone_detection/launch/`
 2. Open the launch file using your file editor of choice
     * `nano landing_zone_launch.launch`
 3. In the launch file one RealSense filter is enabled: the `temporal` filter.
 This is observable in the following line.
-To integrate additional filters.
-Add them to this line.
+To integrate additional filters, add them to this line by specifying them in a comma-delimited fashion (e.g., `"temporal,hole_filling"`).
     * `<arg name="filters" value="temporal"/>`
 4. In the launch file, several RealSense camera parameters are set.
 These values can be adjusted to their desired settings.
     * `enable_auto_exposure`